 If you have a disability and you are having trouble voting on Election Day, you can call Disability Rights California’s Election Day Voting Hotline at 888-569-7955, TTY 800-719-5798.
 Disability Rights California is here to help voters with disabilities have a successful voting experience.

 Join a Voting Accessibility Advisory Committee (VAAC)!

 Voting Accessibility Advisory Committees (VAACs) are designed to advise, assist, and provide recommendations to county election offices as to how voters with disabilities can vote independently and privately.
 VAACs can also help with education and outreach to the disability community in the county.
 Not all counties in California have a VAAC.
 Contact your local county election office to find out if your county has a VAAC.
 If not, you can suggest that they start one, and you can offer to help!
 Here’s a great toolkit (PDF) from the California Secretary of State on forming VAACs.

-Nevada County – If you are a current rider of Gold Country LIFT, you can get a FREE ride to and from your closest vote center.
+Nevada County – If you are a current rider of Gold Country LIFT, you can get a FREE ride to and from your closest vote center on Saturday, October 31. and Monday, November 2.
 Contact the LIFT to arrange for your ride.